 Following on from the success of Me Myself I, this Steve Lillywhite-produce album employed, at times, a somewhat stripped back, synthesiser-backed sound.
 It was quite a different product to, say, 1976's Joan Armatrading album, barely an acoustic guitar around this time.
 It is probably Joan's rockiest album and she uses a host of well-known musicians scattered around on various tracks such as Robbie Shakespeare (bass), Mel Collins (saxophone), Thomas Dolby (synthesiser), Andy Partridge (guitar), Ray Cooper (percussion), Sly Dunbar (drums) and Rico Rodriguez (horn).
 Unsurprisingly, the instrumental quality is high throughout the album.

+Now for more of a rocky sound - I Wanna Hold You features a Me Myself I guitar intro in a bit of a remake of that track, to be honest.
+Not that it's bad, though.
+An upbeat, thumping rocker.
+An excellent guitar solo at the end.
 The sublime The Weakness In Me is the album's romantic cornerstone.
 A simply beautiful love song, sung hauntingly against an understated piano and bass backing.
 One of Joan's best ever vocals - deep, yearning and moving.
 No Love is possibly the best upbeat track on the album, though.
 A solo electric guitar introduces the slow, mournful build up into the chorus with its great line - "if I had no love to give I wouldn't give it to you" - and a soaring saxophone from Mel Collins.
 Wonderful track.

 ** The bonus tracks are :- Shine - an upbeat, guitar and cowbell riffy rocker.
 Nothing particularly special about it but it is probably the equal of Eating The Bear.
 Dollars - again, some convincing rock guitar and rock vocal from Joan on this competent chugger.
 A few skanking reggae guitars in the background in places.
 Crying - now, this is definitely the one that should, undoubtedly have either replaced Eating The Bear or been aded to the album.
 An alluring mid-pace reggae rhythm and a seductive organ backing together with a great vocal from Joan.
 A nice romantic number, my only criticism of which would be that it just fades out too soon, just as I am getting into the groove.